publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch5/schIII/m__us_usc_t50_s98.md

 [Pub.
 L. 96–41, § 1][/us/pl/96/41/s1], July 30, 1979, [93 Stat.
 319][/us/stat/93/319], provided:

-> “That this Act \[enacting this section and sections 98a to 98h–3 of this title, redesignating former [section 98h–1 of this title][/us/usc/t50/s98h–1] as 98h–4 of this title, amending section 2093 of the Appendix to this title, sections 1743 and 1745 of Title 7, Agriculture, [section 741b of Title 15][/us/usc/t15/s741b], Commerce and Trade, and section 485 of former Title 40, Public Buildings, Property, and Works, enacting a provision set out as a note under this section, and repealing a provision set out as a note under this section\] may be cited as the ‘Strategic and Critical Materials Stock Piling Revision Act of 1979’.”
+> “That this Act \[enacting this section and sections 98a to 98h–3 of this title, redesignating former [section 98h–1 of this title][/us/usc/t50/s98h–1] as 98h–4 of this title, amending [section 4533 of this title][/us/usc/t50/s4533], sections 1743 and 1745 of Title 7, Agriculture, [section 741b of Title 15][/us/usc/t15/s741b], Commerce and Trade, and section 485 of former Title 40, Public Buildings, Property, and Works, enacting a provision set out as a note under this section, and repealing a provision set out as a note under this section\] may be cited as the ‘Strategic and Critical Materials Stock Piling Revision Act of 1979’.”

  __Short Title__